ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

 This tutorial walks you through the steps of setting up isolated workloads by provisioning a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements in multiple zones within one region to ensure the high availability of the application.
-You will configure load balancers to provide high availability between zones and reduce network latency for users.
+You will also configure load balancers to provide high availability between zones and reduce network latency for users.

 You will learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
 You will also attach an encrypted volume to your instance.You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}.
 {:shortdesc}